nxskok/pasias/docs/11-tidying-and-selecting-data.md

 And so there is.
 Nothing can come out of the model.
-(This is the same kind of test as a chi-squared test for association, if you know about that.
+(This is the same kind of test as a chi-squared test for association.
 The log-linear model is a multi-variable generalization of that.)